 NewsElections Activist/actress Cynthia Nixon still mulling race vs. Cuomo The former "Sex and the City" star backs more funding for high-needs schools.
 Cynthia Nixon continues to explore a run for New York governor.
 Photo Credit: Getty Images / Roy Rochlin By Michael Gormley firstname.lastname@example.org @GormleyAlbany Updated March 6, 2018 2:17 PM Print Share fbShare Tweet gShare Email ALBANY — Actress Cynthia Nixon continues to weigh a run for governor, a spokeswoman said Tuesday.
 “Many concerned New Yorkers have been encouraging Cynthia to run for office, and as she has said previously, she will continue to explore it,” Nixon spokeswoman Rebecca Sides Capellan told Newsday.
 “If and when such a decision is made, Cynthia will be sure to make her plans public.”
 Nixon’s supporters have talked for more than a year about a possible primary run by the education activist against Cuomo for the Democratic nomination.
 “Who may run for governor on both sides of the aisle, that’s up to them and we will deal with it,” Cuomo said Tuesday in a teleconference with reporters on preparations for a snowstorm.
 Cuomo and the state Democratic Committee he heads began a major social media campaign Tuesday aimed at voters statewide pushing for Cuomo’s proposed strengthening of laws regarding sexual harassment and abortion.
 Nixon, a Manhattan resident who starred in “Sex and the City” as Miranda, spoke of her fight for more education funding in high-need schools during an interview in August on NBC’s “Today” show.
 “There are a lot of people who would like me to run.
 And I think for a variety of reasons, but I think the No. 1 is education,” she said.
 “That gap now between our richest schools and our poorest schools are wider under Governor Cuomo than it has ever been before, and that’s got to stop.”
 Nixon has until mid-June to file nominating petitions to enter the Democratic primary.
 A Siena poll in February found 58 percent of Democrats rated Cuomo’s job performance as good or excellent as he seeks a third four-year term.
 The poll did not ask about potential challengers.
 By Michael Gormley email@example.com @GormleyAlbany Michael Gormley has worked for Newsday since 2013, covering state government, politics and issues.
 He has covered Albany since 2001.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.